 You’ll be grinning from ear-to-ear if you can complete the round with par or better here.
 Either way few golfers will be a without a smile as they leave the 18th green, knowing they’ve just played one of the best holes in Australian golf.

 Despite its spectacular setting and a treat on the eyes, the most appealing thing about Cape Wickham for me is its subtleties.

-It would have been tempting for course designers Mike DeVries and Darius Oliver to break the bank and shift heaven and loads of earth to build a larger-than-life golf course on the site, one that would have looked totally out-of-place.
-Instead they’ve let the land do the talking and nestled in a wonderful golf course that can quite proudly claim to be one of Australia’s best.
+It would have been tempting for course designers Mike DeVries and Darius Oliver have let the land do the talking at Cape Wickham and nestled in a wonderful golf course that can quite proudly claim to be one of Australia’s best.